csci-1301/csci-1301.github.io/labs/Char/readme.md

 - If the value returned is less than $0$, then the first string is less than the second one,
 - If the value returned is greater than $0$, then the first string is greater than the second one.

-In the previous example, we tested string made of only one character, but we can compare arbitrarily complex strings:
+In the previous example, we tested a string made of only one character, but we can compare arbitrarily complex strings:

 ```
 if (String.CompareOrdinal("Augusta", "August") > 0) {